samueldobbie/markup/README.md

 - Add ability for users to join a team and share ontologies, documents, guidelines, annotations, etc.
 - Enable users to input data, or provide examples for synthetic data, to train custom models.
 - Accessible version for color-blind users.
+- Add ability to perform text + image classification.
-- Add ability to annotate and classify images.
+- Add ability to annotate images.